I-Man-H/SystemEngineering/Week 5/Week 5.md

 In groups of three/four:

 1. Design the functional architecture for one of the three types of charging stations (parking garage stations, super charger stations outside Akiba, or private charging stations).
 Include all applicable interfaces (internal and external) and consider what kind of technology may be required to implement the stations.
 It may help you to sketch out a potential physical architecture of the station so you don’t forget anything.
 2. For your choice of system undertake a concept generation process for the key functions.
 Generate at least two concept sketches.
-(WE WILL DO THIS PART LATER ON)
+(SKIP THIS PART FOR NOW)
 3. Select a concept sketch and expand this into a system architecture with functional allocation.
-(WE WILL DO THIS PART LATER ON)
+(SKIP THIS PART FOR NOW)

 After you have discussed with your group memeber, please submit your